RishikRVR/crun/README.md

   --update : Download and install the latest version of crun available online (wget is required) And all other 'make' options
 ```
+# Supported Operating Systems
+Only Linux And macOS Are Currently Supported